 You must stay home.
 The vulnerable population includes anyone who is an older adult, pregnant woman, or anyone who is at risk due to underlying medical conditions or a compromised immune system from a medical condition or treatment.

 To ensure that older adults receive critically needed meals, the County of Los Angeles will distribute packaged and frozen meals at closed congregate meal sites.
-You can find more information on Los Angeles County meals for seniors here.
 If you are 65 and older, you must send someone who is under 65 to pick-up meals at these sites.
 LA County is assessing ways to expand their home-delivered meal services for seniors.

 For Everyone Else